LonelyProgrammer/Microservices/README.md

 with AWS api gateway and AWS lambda(https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).
 I was lucky to have found AWS Chalice which just did the job for me (https://chalice.readthedocs.io/en/latest/)

-# Using AWS chalice to move to the AWS cloud:
+# Using AWS chalice for the serverless experience:
 I had to scrap out the Django project tat I had created, and I started with the following tutorial: https://medium.com/richcontext-engineering/creating-a-serverless-blog-with-chalice-bdc39b835f75 I am however keeping the Django project for reference in this site.

-# To directly jump to the serverless part clone/fork the AWSChaliceDemo folder
+# To directly jump to the serverless part clone/fork the AWSChaliceDemo folder and start with the following steps:
+1. Navigate to the "todoListBlog" folder

+2.Create a user using the command  -- python users.py -c

+3. Verify if the user is created -- python users.py -l

+4.Hit the POST endpoint https://55w26nfmg5.execute-api.eu-west-1.amazonaws.com/api/login using POSTMAN or the command line(I like the "httpie" tool ) , e.g. echo '{"username": "Rishi", "password": "Password"}'| http POST https://55w26nfmg5.execute-api.eu-west-1.amazonaws.com/api/login

+5. This will give you a JWT token

+6.Use the JWT token in command line or POSTMAN to hit the GET/POST/PUT/DELETE apis e.g. http https://55w26nfmg5.execute-api.eu-west-1.amazonaws.com/api/todos Authorization:<Replace your JWT token here>

 # Pledge
 I shall comment all the vital sections of my code so that all the newbies (like me) can understand it without the aid of any tutorial.